dwayne/elm-random-quote-machine/tutorial/step-03.md

 **N.B.** *Read https://elm-lang.org/0.19.0/imports to learn more about how the `import` declarations work.*

-The `main` function contains mostly what you'd find in `index.html` except that instead of HTML tags and attributes you have function calls.
+The `main` function contains mostly what we'd find in `index.html` except that instead of HTML tags and attributes we have function calls.

 In general,